Tax Management India. Com

 By: Vivek Jalan

-Summary: The 55th GST Council clarified that electronic commerce operators (ECOs) are not required to reverse Input Tax Credit (ITC) for supplies under section 9(5) of the CGST Act, 2017.
-This decision aligns with Circular No. 167/23/2021, which states that ECOs do not need to reverse ITC on restaurant services where they pay GST.
-ECOs acquire inputs for their services and use ITC for GST payments on their services, but must pay GST on restaurant services in cash.
-This clarification may extend to other ECOs, maintaining their eligibility for ITC without reversal for these supplies.
+Summary: The 55th GST Council clarified that electronic commerce operators (ECOs) are not required to reverse Input Tax Credit (ITC) for supplies where they must pay tax under section 9(5) of the CGST Act, 2017.
+This decision aligns with Circular No. 167/23/2021, which states that ECOs do not need to reverse ITC on restaurant services despite being liable for GST on such services.
+ECOs can utilize ITC for their own services but must pay GST on restaurant services in cash.
+This clarification may extend to other ECOs as well.

 3. LEGAL TERMINOLOGY IN GST LAW (PART -4)